oakmac/cljs-cheatsheet/README.md

 # A ClojureScript Cheatsheet

-This project produces the cheatsheet found at [cljs.info/cheatsheet].
+This project produces the cheatsheet at [cljs.info/cheatsheet]

 ## Design